Mille-feuille: History

 The word 'mille-feuille' is not used again in the recipe books of the 18th century.
 However, under the reign of Napoleon Bonaparte, several of the fanciest Parisian pastry shops appear to have sold the cake.
-During the 19th century, all recipes describe the cake as filled with jam, with the exception of the 1876 recipe by Urbain Dubois, where it is served with Bavarian cream.
+During the 19th century, all recipes described the cake as filled with jam, with the exception of the 1876 recipe by Urbain Dubois, where it was served with Bavarian cream.

 According to Alan Davidson in the Oxford Companion to Food, the invention of the form (but not of the pastry itself) is usually attributed to Szeged, Hungary, where a caramel-coated mille-feuille is called 'Szegediner Torte'.

 Composition

 Traditionally, a mille-feuille is made up of three layers of puff pastry and two layers of crème pâtissière.
 The top layer is coated with a sprinkling of powdered sugar.
 In later variations, the top is glazed with icing, in alternating white (icing) and brown (chocolate) strips, and then combed.

 It is often layered with fruits, most commonly strawberry and raspberry.